 Komarov is above all an infuriating opponent.
 The small and speedy forward gets under the skin, plays dirty and hits with force.
 He also likes to work with the puck, make plays and push to the crease whenever his skill level is up for the task.
 A player like Komarov likes to get near the net and he is useful there, thanks to his good shot.
 Although he has played all forward positions, he can't read the play well enough to lead the offense from the center position; the wing is where he should build his career.
 As an agitator Komarov is neither cold-blooded nor calculating, and unfortunately he takes more than his fair share of penalties.
 The young and brash checking player must learn to control his emotion.

-Komarov began the 2012-13 season with the AHL's Toronto Marlies but returned to Russia to play in the KHL for Dynamo Moskva.
+Komarov was the property of the Toronto Maple Leafs, but has moved to Russia to play in the KHL for Dynamo Moskva.